Skip to content

 export * from './views.ts';

-Note: fate uses the specified server module name to extract the server types it needs and uses the same module name to import the views into the generated client.
-Make sure that the module is available both at the root where you are running the CLI and in the client package.
+Note: fate uses the specified server module name to extract the server types it needs and uses the same module name in the generated client.
+Make sure that the module is available to the client package's Vite config.

 Creating a fate Client

-Now that we have generated the client types, all that remains is creating the instance of the fate client, and using it in our React app using the FateClient context provider.
+Now that the Vite plugin provides the client types, all that remains is creating an instance of the fate client, and using it in our React app using the FateClient context provider:

 tsx